Winners Summary

 Here are the steps to roll your money from a 401(k) into an IRA:

-- Here’s what happens with an indirect rollover: The old plan will mail you a check made out to you.
+Indirect rollovers: When doing what's known as an indirect rollover, your old plan will simply mail you a check made out to you.
 That company is required to withhold 20% of the money in your account to send to the IRS on your behalf (at tax time, you’ll get this money back).
 You’ll deposit the check (i.e. 80% of your original balance) into your new rollover IRA.
 But, and this is crucial, you need to come up with that missing 20% of your old account and also deposit that into your new rollover IRA, within 60 days, or the IRS will say you withdrew that money early, and you’ll owe income tax and a 10% early withdrawal penalty on that amount.
 Simply not fun.
 Avoid at all costs.

 Our testing